-Trauma or foreign body – Such as a grass seed stuck in the eye or a scratch can cause localised swelling and a great deal of discomfort.
+- Trauma or foreign bodies – Such as a grass seed stuck in the eye or a scratch can cause localised swelling and a great deal of discomfort.

-A styeis caused by an infection of the sebaceous gland in the eyelid and is treated by using a cold compress to draw out the infection and/or antibiotics.
+- Stye-An infection of the sebaceous gland in the eyelid.
+Treatment is cold compresses to draw out the infection and oral antibiotics.

-Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.
+The veterinarian will perform a physical examination of your cat and obtain a medical history from you.
 Accompanying symptoms can give your veterinarian an idea of the possible cause.
-For example, if your cat is displaying symptoms of an upper respiratory infection, then he will suspect herpes or calicivirus.
-He may want to run some diagnostic tests to determine the exact cause.
+For example, if the cat is displaying symptoms of an upper respiratory infection, feline herpes or calicivirus will be suspected.

 - Eye swabs and bacterial culture and sensitivity-To determine the pathogen involved, this can help your veterinarian select the most effective antibiotic.